geelen/css-components-demo/README.md

 ## Weird Idea #2 — Modelling CSS Fragments

 As far as I've seen, every CSS-in-JS approach opts for simple (maybe-nested) JS objects — sticking pretty close to the realities of working with inline styles.
-I don't think that's good enough to really make _styling code_ (which is how I think about this approach) as malleable as I want.
+I don't think that's good enough to really make _styling code_ as malleable as I want.
 So instead of doing something like this:

 ```js
 const styles = {